 In this article, we explain what ErrImagePull means, why it happens, how to fix it, and how CubeAPM helps you monitor and prevent repeat errors at scale.

-ErrImagePull appears when a Pod’s image pull attempt fails.
-The kubelet tries to fetch layers from the registry and receives an error, so the container never starts and the Pod remains Pending.
-After several failures Kubernetes backs off its retries, which often shows up as ImagePullBackOff.
+ErrImagePull appears when a pod’s image pull attempt fails.
+The kubelet tries to fetch layers from the registry and receives an error, so the container never starts, and the Pod remains pending.
+After several failures, Kubernetes backs off its retries, which often show up as “ImagePullBackOff.”

 Why ErrImagePull in Kubernetes Happens